open-decision/open-decision/packages/api/API/README.md

 Feel free to rename the `.env.development.example` file to `.env.development`.

 Next, set the `DATABASE_URL` variable to the connection string for your local Postgres database.
-When using Postgres.app, simply replace the two occurrences of "username" in the string with your macOS system user name, as this is the [default database](https://postgresapp.com/) provided.
+If using Postgres.app, simply replace the two occurrences of "username" in the string with your macOS system user name, as this is the [default database](https://postgresapp.com/) provided.

 If you're using another local Postgres database, please refer to the documentation on how to create a database and get the connection string.

-Finally, when using the local database for the first time, run the following command to migrate the schema.
+Finally, if you're using the local database for the first time, run the following command to migrate the schema.

 ```
 npm run migrate:dev